Flash (gamer): Cryptocurrency scandal

 Lee and other prominent gamers and streamers, including fellow Starcraft player Bisu, were caught up in a cryptocurrency scandal in 2021.
 Lee was paid by the creator of a new cryptocurrency T.ocoin, and Lee subsequently publicly talked up investing in that cryptocurrency, without disclosing the payment.
 Lee has published a public apology.
+In 2024, Lee addressed his involvement in the scandal, claiming that he himself had been conned out of when the creators of T.ocoin used his money to pay back the investments of other gamers and streamers.

-Return to Broodwar
+Injuries

-On the 20th of October 2024 Lee announced he would be returning to competition in a prerecorded video streamed live on SOOP.
-The video elaborated on how he himself had been conned out of ₩1 000 000 000 by the creators of T.ocoin and how they were using his money to pay others gamers and streamers back.
-The video was met with mostly positive comments from Korean fans and Lee has since played as Terran in a multitude of Major Proleague competitions broadcast on SOOP.
+Lee experiences chronic pain from repetitive strain injuries affecting his wrist and arm, which has led him to undergo multiple corrective nerve decompression surgeries and repeated painkiller injections.
+Lee has said that he believes most Korean StarCraft professionals experience wrist pain, and has described being pressured by fans to keep playing even when his arm was hurting.